cb-karthik/cb-karthik/README.md

 ## About Me
-  Frontend developer with a passion for React.js:blue_heart:.
+  Frontend developer with a passion for <strong>React.js</strong>:blue_heart:.
 I love building captivating user experiences and crafting dynamic web applications.
 When I'm not coding, you'll find me lost in a good book:orange_book:.

 ##
-👩‍💻 I'm currently building: Westeros-Sagas of Fire and Ice.
+👩‍💻 I'm currently building: Westeros-Sagas of Fire and Ice.<br>
 🧠 I'm currently learning: Advanced frontend development.